surf20/surf20.github.io/_posts/2022-02-02-my-first-post.md

 last_modified_at: 2022-02-02
 ---
 hello world

-This is the fist experience of __Github blog__ publication.
+This is my fist __Github blog__ in my life.

-I am so excited!!
+Main purpose of this blog is to unforget everything I learn for IT informaiton!!

+Hopefully it works.